Ricardo Arias (politician)

 Ricardo Manuel Arias Espinosa (5 April 1912 – 15 March 1993) was the 29th President of Panama.

+Biography

-Born in Washington, D.C. from a prominent Panamanian political family, Arias studied at universities in the United States, Colombia and Chile.
-He became Second Vice President of Panama in 1952, and served as president from March 29, 1955 to October 1, 1956.
+Born in Washington, D.C., from a prominent Panamanian political family, Arias studied at universities in the United States, Colombia and Chile.
+He became Second Vice President of Panama in 1952, and served as president from March 29, 1955, to October 1, 1956.
 He belonged to the National Patriotic Coalition (CNP).

-He was President of the National Assembly from 1956 to 1957.
+He was President of the National Assembly from 1956 to 1957, and ran as a presidential candidate in 1960.
 He later served as the Panamanian Ambassador to the United States during the 1960s and in the Board of Directors of numerous companies in Panama.
-He died in 1993 in Panama City.
+He died on March 15, 1993, in Panama City, of cancer.

+He had two sons and two daughters.
 His son, Ricardo Alberto Arias, has been minister of foreign affairs and the Panamanian ambassador to the United Nations.